Bi-Coloured-Python-Rock-Snake/creature/README.md

 that want to hide their async nature.
 Why?
 To be called like regular functions, without await.

 How do we hide a function?
-By using the `hide` decorator:
+By using a `hide` decorator:

 ```python
 import shadow